laxmi501/Vrinda-Store-Data-Analysis/README.md

 - Understanding of customer segmentation and sales strategy

 ---
+## 🚀 **Conclusion**
+This project demonstrates how Excel can be used to analyze customer trends, statewise performance, and channel contribution to generate actionable business insights.
+The dashboard helps Vrinda Store plan its 2023 strategy more effectively.

+---
 ## 📬 Contact
 For queries or collaboration:

 **Name – Laxmi**
 Email: *laxmisirkelaxmisirke@gmail.com*
 LinkedIn: *linkedin.com/in/laxmisirke*